 The Huguenot Society provides a variety of resources that can help those searching for their ancestors: its own publications, substantial collections of family history material in the Huguenot Library and leaflets providing guidance.
 Further support and information is available for the Society’s members.

 From 1887 onwards, the Society’s Quarto Series has published a variety of original records concerning Huguenots in Great Britain and Ireland, including church registers, details of Huguenot charitable relief and records of naturalizations.
 The series contains information on thousands of members of Huguenot congregations and communities and each volume is extensively indexed.
 Most volumes of genealogical interest have been digitized on fully searchable CD-ROM, which can be purchased from the Society.

-The Society also publishes an annual volume of Proceedings, containing a variety of articles and shorter pieces on Huguenot history, including many on family history.
+The Society also publishes an annual Huguenot Society Journal (formerly Proceedings of the Huguenot Society), containing a variety of articles and shorter pieces on Huguenot history, including many on family history.

 From 1999 to 2009 the Society published 20 issues of Huguenot Families, a journal specifically devoted to Huguenot genealogy and family history.
 You can download a list of contents of issues 1-20 and find details about buying back issues here.
 All 20 issues have been digitized and are available on one CD-ROM.

 You can purchase many of these publications from the Society (see Publications for details).
 Many libraries worldwide also hold the Huguenot Society’s Quarto Series and Proceedings: for details see: